Momentum-Team-13/dog-adoption-website-thediegobryan/README.md

 ## Directions

 Your task is to build one page for an animal shelter.
 You will need to build the HTML and CSS to make this page.
-The page should look pke the following:
+The page should look like the following:

 ![Image of the final page](page.png)

-The fonts used are Open Sans and Oswald, and can be included by adding the following pne to your document's `<head>` before your own CSS:
+The fonts used are Open Sans and Oswald, and can be included by adding the following line to your document's `<head>` before your own CSS:

 ```html
 <link